 This photo is a staple of wedding poses and will be that one image the couple will want to print, frame and display on their mantlepiece.

-Use the rule of thirds to ensure both bride and groom are in the shot, along with an interesting background.
+Fill the frame by zooming in to ensure both the bride and groom are the entire focus on the shot.
 Make sure you can see at least three-quarters of the bride’s and groom’s bodies.

-If they are nervous, chat to them and put them at ease.
+If they are nervous, chat with them and put them at ease.
 Your main aim is to see both their faces wearing a beautiful smile, no matter which way their bodies are facing.

 2. Background Classic Pose